Selayang Municipal Council

-Selayang Municipal Council (Majlis Perbandaran Selayang) is a local authority which administrates Gombak district and surrounding areas.
-This agency is under Selangor state government.
-MPS is responsible for public health and sanitation, waste removal and management, town planning, environmental protection and building control, social and economic development and general maintenance functions of urban infrastructure.
-The MPS main headquarters is located at Bandar Baru Selayang.
+Selayang Municipal Council (Majlis Perbandaran Selayang, MPS) is a local authority which administrates Gombak district and surrounding areas.
+An agency is under the Selangor state government, MPS is responsible for public health and sanitation, waste removal and management, town planning, environmental protection and building control, social and economic development and general maintenance functions of urban infrastructure.
+Its main headquarters is located at Bandar Baru Selayang.

 History

 Formerly known as Gombak District Council (Majlis Daerah Gombak) from 1 January 1977, this agency was granted municipal status on 1 January 1997.